bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 ## Hazard

-Hazard is a game that was mostly played in 17th and 18th century England.
+Hazard is a dice game which was popular in 17th and 18th century England.
 Someone rolls a pair of dice and places bets on the outcome.
 The rules for assessing the success or failure of an outcome are fairly complicated.
 It's referenced in Chaucer's _Canterbury Tales_ in a passage that may have given rise to the idiom "at sixes and sevens", which refers to being in a state of confusion or disarray.
 I've never read _Canterbury tales_, I suspect if I tried I'd end up at sixes and sevens.

 How many possible states can two dice be in?
 The first dice can have any one of the numbers one to six face up, as can the second.